mark-i-m/bus/README.md

 A hacky program to give schedule information for Madison Metro buses.

-This program only uses schedule data, not real-time updates, which are offered by MMT via a different API.
+This program uses schedule data and accesses the real-time data, which are offered by MMT.
+If there is no internet access, one will see a warning and only the static scheduling info is displayed.

 Using this program implies that you accept MMT's Terms here: http://transitdata.cityofmadison.com/MetroTransitDataTermsOfUse.pdf